 - Surgery to remove blockages.

-And then there are alternative treatments, such as acupuncture, the insertion of ultra-thin needles into points on the body along what are known as meridians.
+And then there are alternative fertility remedies, such as acupuncture, the insertion of ultra-thin needles into points on the body along what are known as meridians.
 When stimulated with needles, these pathways can affect the way the body functions.
 For example, acupuncture may help regulate hypothyroidism (under-functioning thyroid) or hyperthyroidism (over-functioning thyroid).
-Acupuncture may also promote improved function of the ovaries and follicles.
+While acupuncture is not one of the most common infertility treatments, it may promote the improved function of the ovaries and follicles.

 In men, treatment is focused on increasing the quantity of sperm available, and may involve: